 Annual General Meeting

-The Annual General Meeting of Woking Area u3a will take place on Monday 10th November 2025 at St Andrew's Church, Goldsworth Park, GU21 3LG starting at 2pm.
+The Annual General Meeting of Woking Area u3a will take place on 9th November 2026 at St Andrew's Church, Goldsworth Park, GU21 3LG starting at 2pm.
 It will be followed by the usual monthly meeting and free tea and coffee.
-The annual report and accounts will be available to view online from 19th October.
-If you require printed copies, please send a large SAE to Woking Area u3a, 4 Church Close, Horsell, Woking GU21 4QZ.
+The annual report and accounts will be available to view online from 12th October.
+If you require printed copies, please send a large SAE to Woking Area u3a, "Corrie", Shaftesbury Road, Woking, GU22 7DU.

 Monthly General Meetings